HI! You’ve found me.

 Blog Beginnings

 On Sunday Morning is my pandemic project and is an amalgam of all the photos and journals I’ve had before.
-My first blog was my first attempt at creative non-fiction or perhaps realistic fiction where a made up character wrote about life as a healthcare worker as she journeys from student to physician in a level 1 trauma center/ level 3 NICU and PICU My next blog focused on my 16-month journey through every country in South America.
+My first blog was my first attempt at creative non-fiction or perhaps realistic fiction where a made up character wrote about life as a healthcare worker as she journeys from student to physician with a stop as a respiratory therapist in a level 1 trauma center/ level 3 NICU and PICU.
+My next blog focused on my 16-month journey through every country in South America.
 My 3rd blog focused on random travel experiences in USA and Europe, and finally my fourth blog depicted my experiences as a Peace Corps Health Volunteer In Rwanda as a member of Health Cohort 10 serving from 2018-2020.

 My goal is to merge all those experiences into one, cohesive blog that will [sort of] read like an autobiography of sorts–with a healthy dose of realistic content, creative non-fiction, photography, and travelogues.
 Is this even possible?
 I don’t know, but this is my story and I hope to tell it well.